OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       file.

    random access memory
-      Abbreviated ;term:`RAM`, this is the principle example of :term:`primary storage` in a modern computer.
+      Abbreviated :term:`RAM`, this is the principle example of :term:`primary storage` in a modern computer.
       Data access times are typically measured in billionths of a second (microseconds), which is roughly a million times faster